MikkelEndresen/Synogize_internship/anomaly_detection/README.md

     - You can use this to run a different notebook from a notebook.
 Meaning, it will allow you to utilise functions in a different notebook.
 However, it is not available for the comunnity edition.

-- Do more investigations on the datapoints that were found to be anomalies
+- Do more investigations on the datapoints that were found to be anomalies.
+It is difficult to find any ground truths when doing the anlaysis so investigation into the anomalies is where the value can be found.